LostArtefacts/TRX/docs/trx/MIGRATING.md

    raised an unhelpful error elsewhere.
 It now names the coordinate and the argument it came in on.

+20. **Update scripts that use `trx.sound.is_available`**
+   It was removed.
+A sample is available when `trx.sound.samples[id]` is not `nil`. `trx.sound.samples` is a collection of `trx.sound.Sample` handles keyed by id, each of which plays itself and reports its definition, and `trx.sound.streams` is a collection of `trx.sound.Stream` handles for the effects playing now, each of which can be paused, resumed and stopped on its own. `trx.sound.play`, `stop` and `stop_all` are unchanged.

 ### Version 1.8 to 1.9

 1. **Update Lara pushblock animations**